tinnlab/NOSI-Google-Cloud-Training/README.md

 # <img src="./images/Intro/architecture.png" width="900" height="500">
 The figure above shows the architecture of the learning module with Google Cloud infrastructure.
 First, we will create an VertexAI workbench with R kernel.
-The code and instruction for each module is presented in a separate Jupyter Notebook.
+The code and instruction for each Sub-Module is presented in a separate Jupyter Notebook.
 User can either upload the Notebooks to the VertexAI workbench or clone from the project repository.
 Then, users can execute the code directly in the Notebook.
-In our learning course, the Module 1 will download data from the public repository (e.g. GEO database) for preprocessing and save the processed data to a local file in VertexAI workbench or a Google Cloud Bucket.
-The output of the Module 1 will be used as inputs for all other modules.
-The outputs of the Modules 2, 3, and 4 will be saved to local repository in VertexAI workbench or a Google Cloud Bucket.
+In our learning course, the Sub-Module 1 will download data from the public repository (e.g. GEO database) for preprocessing and save the processed data to a local file in VertexAI workbench and to the user's Google Cloud Storage Bucket.
+The output of the Sub-Module 1 will be used as inputs for all other Sub-Modules.
+The outputs of the Sub-Modules 2, 3, and 4 will be saved to local repository in VertexAI workbench and the code to copy them to the user's Cloud Bucket is also included.

 # <a name="SOF">Software Requirements</a>
-This learning module does not require any computational hardware and local environment setting from users as the programs and scripts can be run in the browser-based development environment provided by Google.
-However, users need to have Google email account, sufficient internet access, and a standard web-browser (e.g. Chrome, Edge, Firefox etc., Chrome browser is recommended) to create a cloud virtual machine for analysis.
+This learning Module does not require any computational hardware and local environment setting from users as the programs and scripts can be run in the browser-based development environment provided by Google.
+However, users need to have Google email account, sufficient internet access, and a standard web-browser (e.g. Chrome, Edge, Firefox etc., Chrome browser is recommended) to create a Cloud Virtual Machine for analysis.

 The Jupyter Book will run and test all codes in our notebooks and then build them into a website format.
 The website output is the `_build/html` folder in the repository.
 After the `_build/html` is completely built, the web